 And then, we got to the very modern method, which uses the unique function, Dynamic Arrays.
 This is formula-driven, which may be a pro or con, depending on who you ask.
 The big downside of this one is that it’s a little verbose.
 We are using two functions.
 Also, the fact that it’s not as common to have this function available.

-If you have other ways to do this, let us know.
+If you have other ways of doing this, let us know.
 We would love to see them.
 There are always different ways to do things in Excel.

 All the best!